hafizk9990/decentralized-crypto-exchange/README.md

 * **fill( ... ):** If a user finds an order listed, they can choose to fulfill it.
 When the order is filled, the trade happens.
 When the trade happens, the exchange gets its 10% cut from the trade.

 That's it for the exchange.
 That's how we implemented the code that enables users to trade their assets on the exchange.

+## Part-03: Creating the Front End

+Uptill now, everything that we had done was on the backend, i.e., the custom cryptocurrency as well as the crypto exchange were implemented in the form of smart contracts.
+Now, we moved to the front-end.

+At the front end, we used React.js, Redux, MetaMask and Ethers.js in order to create a GUI for the customers.
+The front-end containes the following sections on the page:

+* **Blockchain:** An option to change the chain to localhost (Hardhat) or Kovan Test Network

+* **Markets:** An option to toggle the trading currency pair from UZR / mETH to UZR / mDAI

+* **Metamask Connection:** An option to connect your wallet with the app

+* **Balance:** An option to see and change by depositing or withdrawing your cryptocurrency from the exchange

+* **Order:** An option to place a new buy order or sell order on the exchange for the whole order

+* **My History:** An option to see your open orders as well as your open past trades.
+You can cancel your open orders as well.

+* **Public Trading History:** An option to see what trades public has made recently.

+* **Order Book:** An option to see all open public orders that can be filled by anyone.